jklm264/quarantine_learning/flask/flaskdb/README.md

 - Check if topic is already there.
 Should be interactive at this point to allow user to then agree to overwrite the change, else dont bother updating OR query create a new entry with a modified topic name.
 - Add security and permission for different users
     - Use secret key somehow
+- When ready to put into production/not-locally, see [twilio's write-up](https://www.twilio.com/blog/how-run-flask-application) and [the flask docs](https://flask.palletsprojects.com/en/1.1.x/deploying/#deployment).

 ## Helpful Sources